IanHo2019/DID_Handbook/README.md

 ```stata
 bacondecomp Y D, ddtail
 ```
 `Y` is outcome variable, `D` is treatment dummy, and the `ddtail` option is used for more detailed decomposition.
+Something sad is that this command can work well only in the cases where we have strongly balanced panel data.

 ## Dynamic DID